Herbert rallies Chargers to 25-24 win over Cardinals – KION546

 AP Sports Writer

-That set up a bold call by coach Brandon Staley, who opted for the winning 2-pointer instead of a tying extra point.
+That set up Staley’s bold if predetermined call.
 Herbert hit Everett for a clean catch despite plenty of traffic near the goal line.

+“We just believed in each other,” Herbert said.
+“That’s one of those plays that we’ve repped a ton over the last couple of years.
+We feel comfortable with the guys out there.
+Gerald ran a great route, made a great catch.”

 Herbert completed 35 of 47 passes for 274 yards and three touchdowns for the Chargers (6-5), who snapped a two-game skid while staying in the thick of the AFC playoff race.
 Arizona (4-8) has lost four of five, leaving it with almost no shot at making the NFC playoff field.